 - Genetic mutations: Individuals with certain inherited genetic mutations have a higher risk.

 - Breast density: People with dense breasts have a greater likelihood of developing breast cancer.

 - Personal history: If someone has had breast cancer, they are more likely to develop it a second time.
-Research also links certain noncancerous breast diseases to a higher risk.
+Research also links certain noncancerous breast diseases to a higher risk of developing breast cancer.

 - Family history: A person’s risk is higher if they have a mother, daughter, or sister with ovarian or breast cancer.
 It is also higher if they have several family members on either the mother’s or father’s side who have developed one of the cancers.

 - People who took the drug diethylstilbestrol (DES): From 1940–1971, doctors prescribed DES to women to prevent miscarriages.
-Individuals who took the medication or had mothers who took it while pregnant with them have a higher risk.
+Individuals who took the medication or had a parent who took it while pregnant with them have a higher risk.

-- Previous radiation treatment: Someone who had radiation treatment on the breasts or chest before age 50 has an increased likelihood.
+- Previous radiation treatment: Someone who had radiation therapy on their breasts or chest before age 50 has an increased likelihood of developing breast cancer.